-There are many things to consider when choosing a climbing harness.
-This article aims to provide more information than was found in our main Best in Class article to help make your harness purchasing decision easier.
 Whether you are purchasing your first climbing harness or your tenth, knowing what factors are the most important to you will help you find your perfect harness match.
-Read on as we first discuss safety, then delve into the best harnesses for different forms of climbing, and finally look at size and fit and do a deeper dive into all the various features of a harness.
+In this article, we will discuss many elements that were not expounded upon in our main Best in Class article, so read on if you are curious about harness safety, the best harnesses for different forms of climbing, size and fit, or all the various features of a harness.

 Almost anyone who has any interest in climbing has probably seen the old Sylvester Stallone movie Cliffhanger.
 The opening scene in particular is unforgettable and is the stuff of climbers' nightmares: A woman performing some unfathomable Tyrolean traverse thousands of feet above the ground panics as the buckles of her harness inexplicably snap and disintegrate, causing her to fall right out of her harness before Stallone comes to the rescue, holding onto her outstretched arm with one hand before his strength fades and she inevitably slips into the void and falls to her death.
 Rest assured newer climbers; this scenario is not going to happen to you!